marcusoftnet/marcusoftnet.github.io/_posts/2007-05-31-battle-of-tfs-build-script.md

 supported by default in VSTS.
 You need some third part products.

-I think i am a solution in the tracks but there is still some things left.
-I'll post a solution when (if???) i find it.
+I think I am a solution in the tracks but there is still some things left.
+I'll post a solution when (if???)
+I find it.

-In my research so far i have had great use of the following resources:
+In my research so far I have had great use of the following resources:

 - <http://blogs.vertigosoftware.com/teamsystem/default.aspx>
 - <http://blogs.msdn.com/gautamg/archive/2006/01/04/509146.aspx>